swannysec/swannysec.github.io/_posts/2015-10-31-linking-torrentlocker-to-pony.markdown

 ![](https://swannysec.github.io/public/slenderness/firstponylink.jpg)

 It looks like we finally have our first link to something more than ransomware.
-If we assume the commenter (a regular commenter on VT https://www.virustotal.com/en/user/kingxyz/ ) is correct, we've clearly left pure TorrentLocker network.
+If we assume the [commenter](https://www.virustotal.com/en/user/kingxyz/ ) is correct, we've clearly left pure TorrentLocker network.
 On top of that, it's dropped by [Pony/Fareit](https://www.virustotal.com/en/file/90857805c139b3acea91fe38a49db3a50281d2f9e6f1f3af63770736225f44be/analysis/).
 Let's expand that potential bot:

 ![](https://swannysec.github.io/public/slenderness/betabot.jpg)